Antimortine/epet-theory/manuscript/07_objections.md

 ## 7.7.
 Objection 7: Unfalsifiability of the Theory

 *   **Objection:** EPET's claims might seem too abstract to test or falsify [@popperLogicScientificDiscovery2005].
-*   **EPET's Response:** Like other broad frameworks, EPET isn't falsifiable by a single experiment.
-However, it's not empirically vacuous; it **generates testable hypotheses** (Section 8.4) concerning the interaction of its components (PP, GWT) and phenomenology (e.g., linking modeling parameters to qualia reports).
-EPET's evaluation depends on standard scientific virtues: **consistency, explanatory power, data integration, predictive capacity, and comparison with alternatives** [@kuhnStructureScientificRevolutions1997; @lakatosMethodologyScientific1978].
+*   **EPET's Response:** EPET explicitly aims at empirical testability and falsifiability, aligning with scientific standards in consciousness research.
+It is not limited to philosophical arguments or metaphysical interpretations but explicitly specifies concrete conditions under which its hypotheses can be tested and potentially falsified.

+    The empirical novelty of EPET lies in its integrative framework, which allows for hypotheses that cannot straightforwardly be derived from individual constituent theories (PP, GWT, embodiment alone).
+EPET generates distinct predictions about how particular neural and cognitive parameters should correlate with qualia intensity, conscious access, and affective valence.
+Like other broad scientific frameworks, EPET as a whole may not be falsifiable by a single crucial experiment, but its core tenets lead to specific, testable predictions (detailed in Section 8.4).
+The evaluation of EPET depends on its internal consistency, explanatory power, ability to integrate data, predictive capacity regarding new experiments, and comparison with alternative theories [@kuhnStructureScientificRevolutions1997; @lakatosMethodologyScientific1978].

 ## 7.8.
 Section Conclusion